edgecollective/nautilus-datalogger-basic/README.md

 # nautilus-datalogger-basic

-he basic test setup is:
+The basic test setup is:

-1. Format the flash chipt, to make sure we don't have any weird stuff on it.
+1. Format the flash chip, to make sure we don't have any weird stuff on it.

 Use 'fts_format' for this.
 After uploading, it will go dark for a few seconds -- and then when it has erased everything successfully, it will 'double flash' every second (blink blink pause, blink blink pause).